Contact

 ECON 472 - Market Power: Theory and Policy

 Market definition and measurement of market power.
 Competition policy, including mergers, predation, abuse of dominance, price discrimination, tie-in sales, exclusive dealing, resale price maintenance, collusion and bid rigging.
 Regulation of natural monopolies.
-Prerequisites: ECON 109 and ECON 384.
+Prerequisite: ECON 384.

 ECON 571 - Market Power: Theory and Policy